 How to make your own chai tea blend or chai tea bags from scratch

-Looking for a fragrant tea blend at home?
-This recipe to make your own chai tea blend might be for you.
+Looking for a delightfully fragrant tea blend to make at home?

 This post may contain affiliate links.
 This means, if you make a purchase through one of these links, I may earn an affiliate commission at no extra cost to you.
 Here you can read my affiliate disclosure.